- Richard Curtis

 Richard Curtis’ Love Actually claims the prize of being the “ultimate romantic comedy” not through daring or originality, but by covering every cliché imaginable offered by the genre, and doing so with style.
-Presented here is a mosaic of characters, all converging around Christmastime through love of some form or another.
+Presented here is a mosaic of characters, all converging around Christmastime through love in some form or another.
 There are longstanding marriages, some newlyweds, enduring friendships, young love, and very, very young love.
 There’re a couple of bosses who fall for their respective secretaries with varying outcomes, some relationships that are never meant to be, and even love discovered in Wisconsin, if you can believe that.

 Crammed within the span of a little more than two hours, Curtis connects everyone through meaningless associations that you can discover for yourself.
 They’re meaningless, but also relative in that everyone has or searches for love in some form or another.
 That, I suppose, is Curtis’ thesis.
 He’s saying, Look at love in all its glory and varieties, or rather: “Love actually is all around.”
 And Curtis takes his movie all around.
 It’s actually surprising how much ground is covered and how few characters feel neglected.
 Curtis’ script jumps around, mind you, so it takes time for these characters to develop, leaving the last half-hour for everything to come together in true romantic comedy form.

-The movie begins a few weeks before Christmas and builds up to the day-of.
-An ageing rocker named Billy Mack (Billy Nighy, whose ragged face and shaky voice show the wear of his character’s overexposure to sex and drugs), records his latest single, a Christmas-infused cover of The Troggs’ “Love Is All Around.”
+The movie begins a few weeks before Christmas and builds up to the day of.
+An aging rocker named Billy Mack (Billy Nighy, whose ragged face and shaky voice show the wear of his character’s overexposure to sex and drugs), records his latest single, a Christmas-infused cover of The Troggs’ “Love Is All Around.”
 Mack knows that it’s rubbish, as does his manager Joe (Gregor Fisher), but people love Christmas music around that time of year, so it sells.
 Mack’s commercialized single is everywhere in the background of the movie, the other characters watching and enjoying like we do as Nighy acts all fried and loosey-goosey.